le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

 # Dell_G7_7588_OpenCore_Hackintosh
 ## Overview
-- Great new: Now you can use my EFI folder for upgrading from Catalina to Big Sur
-- Lastest macOS Catalina 10.15.6
+- Lastest macOS Catalina 10.15.7
 - Bootloader: OpenCore 0.6.2
 - EFI folder can be used both for USB Installer and booting.
 ## Hardware configuration